Taufik-N-A/PppoeAccountManagement/README.md

 ---
 - Download rp-pppoe-server in the luci openwrt software menu
 - Download the IPK file according to the firmware you are using
-- upload the ipk file to the root folder
+- Upload the ipk file to the root folder
 - Open the terminal for installation luci pppoe account management app, copy to the following 3 codes:
 ```shell
 cd